mahesh122000/IOS_Applications/README.md

 # IOS_Applications

-This is a simple ios application using UIKit, It's a cards comparision game.
+These are simple ios applications using UIKit.
-This application is developed with help of tutorial videos of @codewithchris.
+These applications are developed with help of tutorial videos of @codewithchris.